PrathamSharma-2811/ChatBot_Llama_Index_GenAi/README.md

 ## Setup Instructions

-Follow these steps to set up and run the Omaxe Chatbot locally.
+Follow these steps to set up and run the client Chatbot locally.

 ### Prerequisites